 1. The Undergraduate Curriculum Committee (UCC) is an elected body of the university faculty.
 The UCC is composed of eight full-time faculty members: two from CAS, and one from each of KSB, SIS, SOC, SPA, SPExS, and the University Library; all to be elected by secret ballot within each unit.
 UCC members serve staggered three-year terms.
 The membership will also include one undergraduate student designated by the Student Government.
 The chair of the Committee on General Education and the Vice Provost for Undergraduate Studies will serve as ex officio non-voting members of the committee, and the Vice Provost for Undergraduate Studies will provide staff assistance for the committee.
-The chair, elected by the faculty representatives of the committee.
+The chair, elected by the faculty representatives of the committee, receives one course release and is a member of the Faculty Senate Executive Committee.
 The chair or his designee will serve as an ex officio non-voting member of the Committee on General Education and the Honors Advisory Committee.